Deco Chef Outdoor Review

 Deco Chef Outdoor

-$359.99 at Amazon
+$229.99 at Amazon

 $284.00 at Amazon

 $384.99 at Amazon

 $109.95 at Amazon

 |Pros||Even airflow, large opening makes for easy access, classic appearance||Reasonably priced, large capacity, heavily insulated firebox, transformable design improves versatility||Fantastic crust quality, high-fire temperatures, compact and portable||High-fire temperatures, amazing airflow, multi-fuel option||Affordable, designed for a normal range oven, fast bake times|

 |Cons||Low stone temperature, lack of insulation, difficult to maintain an adequate fire||Bulky, heavy, slow to preheat||Steep learning curve related to control, prolonged cook times||Dangerous flame blowback, awkward attachment of the gas adaptor||Heat profile depends on oven, heavyweight|

 |Bottom Line||An alternative "wood-fired" option that uses charcoal or pellets for increased convenience||Top-notch cooking performance, output power, and versatility, all at a fraction of the cost of direct competitors||The brand that put portable pizza ovens on the map lives up to its name with outstanding performance||A powerful pizza oven with the special capability to cook with gas and wood simultaneously||A heavy-duty carbon steel slab capable of serious heat transfer to make the best pizza you've ever experienced out of a normal oven|

 |Rating Categories||Deco Chef Outdoor||BakerStone Original||Ooni Koda 12||Bertello Outdoor||NerdChef 3/8" Steel...|

 |Cooking Performance (30%)|